 But First, Here’s a Peek into My Previous Life (of Luxury)

 Yeah, I grew up in the lap of luxury.
-My parents’ net worth amounted to hundreds of millions of dollars (yes, a 9-digit net worth), the wealth having been passed down for multiple generations.
+My parents are filthy rich, the wealth having been passed down for multiple generations.
 My father had assets, such as hotels and other properties, all over the world, and he took me on business trips to check out new assets that he had just acquired.
 He also often regaled me with vivid details of his business encounters, believing that one day I would be the one to control his empire.

 Because my father had been so fond of me, anything I wanted, I could have had.
-I stayed with my family in a house that costs $25 million.
+I stayed with my family in a house that costs millions of dollars.
 My parents had no qualms dropping $1,000 on a single meal for our family.
 We travelled multiple times every year.
 I’ve flown on business class as well as first class on the most expensive airlines.
 I was always driven around by our own personal chauffeur.
-When I was in college, I blew through thousands of dollars of my allowance every month, without even thinking to save much of it.
-When I turned 21, my parents gifted me with a quarter of a million dollars in stocks.
+When I was in college, I blew through thousands of dollars every month, without even thinking to save much.
+When I was barely even a young adult, my parents gifted me with a quarter of a million dollars in stocks.